servo/servo.org/_posts/2026-05-29-april-in-servo.md

 We’ve also started implementing **SharedWorker**, under `--pref dom­_sharedworker­_enabled` (@Taym95, #44375, #44440).

 We’re working on the **WakeLock API** too, under `--pref dom­_wakelock­_enabled` (@TG199, @rovertrack, #43617, #44343).

+## servoshell

+servoshell for Android now has a **revamped browser UI**, including a new **history view** (@espy, #43795), and we’ve fixed the black screen bug when closing settings or switching back from another app (@yezhizhen, #44327).
+You can now close tabs on OpenHarmony too (@Narfinger, #42713).

+As for servoshell on desktop platforms, we’ve fixed some focus- and IME-related bugs (@mrobinson, #43872, #43932), and on Windows, we now install a normal shortcut without the strange behaviour of an “advertised” shortcut (@yezhizhen, #44223).

 ## Embedding API